marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

  ### 🐍 Implementation with Python:

+> [!NOTE]
-I applied a script that automates the process, eliminating the need to repeat the same steps for multiple columns.
+> I implemented a script that automates the process of analyzing and visualizing multiple columns, thus eliminating the need to manually repeat the same steps for each column.
+This script not only streamlines the workflow but also effectively integrates data analysis with visualization.
+It calculates important statistics such as skewness and determines the appropriate imputation method for missing values.
+Additionally, it generates histograms for each column, complete with annotations that provide context about the data distribution and imputation choices. :joy:

 My script in Python is: